Connor Smith (footballer, born 2002)

-Connor Smith (born 1 February 2002) is a Scottish professional footballer who plays as a midfielder for club Hamilton Academical.
+Connor Smith (born 1 February 2002) is a Scottish professional footballer who plays as a midfielder for Scunthorpe United.

 Club career

-He made his senior debut for Heart of Midlothian on 13 May 2018, in a 1–0 league defeat away at Kilmarnock.
+Born in Cowdenbeath, Smith made his senior debut for Heart of Midlothian on 13 May 2018, in a 1–0 league defeat away at Kilmarnock.
 He was one of four Hearts youth players to make their debuts in that match, alongside Chris Hamilton, Cammy Logan, and Leeroy Makovora.
 Smith was subsequently loaned to Cowdenbeath, Arbroath, Cove Rangers and Queen's Park.

 He moved on loan to Hamilton Academical in January 2023.
 On 1 September 2023, Smith joined National League North side Scunthorpe United on loan for the 23/24 campaign.

 On 26 January 2024, Smith signed for Scottish Premiership club St Johnstone on a contract until May 2025.

 In September 2024, Smith returned on loan to Hamilton Academical.
 The loan was made permanent in January 2025.

+In January 2026 he signed for English club Scunthorpe United on a two-and-a-half year contract.

 International career

 Smith has represented Scotland at under-16, under-17, under-18 and under-21 youth levels.